agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 SELECT diesel_manage_updated_at('questions');
 ```

 The `diesel_manage_updated_at` function applies a trigger to ensure updated_at is populated for us whenever the record gets changed.
-Also populate the down.yml file with the drop table statement:
+Now populate the down.yml file with the drop table statement:

 ```sql
 DROP TABLE questions;